Kronborg Castle - Hamlets Castle

 A 5-Star Tourist Site

-Kronborg Castle is surrounded by a fortress area near the port to Elsinore city and the harbour is near the entrance to the narrow Sound between Sweden and Denmark.© Copenhagen-Portal.dk
+Kronborg Castle (Kronborg Slot) is surrounded by a fortress area with military barracks - and located right on the seashores of Elsinore city.
+This Renaissance edifice built by King Frederik II - from 1574 to 1584 - is placed strategically near the entrance to the narrow Sound between Sweden and Denmark. © Copenhagen-Portal.dk

-King Frederik II inspecting the rebuilding and renovation of Kronborg Castle 1584 with a plan of the premises on his lap.
+King Frederik II inspecting the rebuilding and renovation of Kronborg Castle in 1584 - with a plan of the premises on his lap.
 Painting by Nikolaj Abildgaard.

 The Oresound Toll Station and Castle